For your pure spirits

 The distiller decides when to cut from “heads” to “heart” and afterward from “heart” to “tails”, to create his desired taste with the finest aroma from the mash and to remove unwanted components from the main fraction.

-Density and alcohol measurements during the distillation process are important to help you gain experience and knowledge in terms of cutting off the fractions at the right time.
-The measured parameters help not only to improve the quality of the product but also give important information about the strength of the spirit for every step of the distillation.
+Density and alcohol measurements during the distillation process are important to help you gain experience and knowledge in terms of cutting off the fractions at the right time.The measured parameters help not only to improve the quality of the product but also give important information about the strength of the spirit for every step of the distillation.

-How to make potato vodka with EasyDens
+Potato vodka with EasyDens

 Vodka can be distilled from any agricultural product containing sugar or starch.
 Some distilleries make vodka from grapes, hemp seed, and coffee pulp.
-But potatoes have become popular as a substitute mash for vodka, giving the vodka an earthy tone.
+But potatoes have become popular as a substitute mash for vodka, giving vodka an earthy tone.

 Follow the fermentation process of the potato mash with EasyDens and measure the alcohol content of your distillate!